VintiB123/AshaAI_InnovateHer/README.md

 ## 🧱 Tech Stack Diagram

-Below are the different tech stacks used for MentorHer:
+Below are the different tech stacks used for AshaAI:

 ![Asha AI TechStack](Screenshot%202025-04-27%20191634.png)